aajonusnet/aajonusnet/md/QNA/Q&A Of June 7, 2009.md

 A: When you never refrigerate the milk, you have the growth hormones that are active.
 As soon as the milk goes below about 72, 71 degrees, the growth hormones that are in the milk for the calf go dormant.
 They aren't utilized the same way.
 As long as it's chilled to that temperature, it'll never recreate itself again.

-Q: So the milk at rawsome isn't good?
+Q: So the milk at Rawesome isn't good?

 A: No, still it's very healthy.
 I certainly drink a half a gallon a day.
 But when I can, I get the raw milk never refrigerated, but that's a rarity.
 So I just have to eat more red meat.
 I mean more meats.